 Women have a particularly tough time of it in the fields of medical devices and pharmaceuticals.
 It seems that products and drugs directed toward women are disproportionately dangerous.

 We've seen many in the past few years: Yaz/Yasmin, Beyaz, vaginal mesh, hormone therapy, and NuvaRing, to name a few.
 The latest defective device to the realm of birth control is the Mirena IUD.
 IUDs have had a dubious past.
 Ever since the Dalkon Shield, which caused miscarriage, sepsis, infection, and death among users, it's natural to be skeptical of the devices.

 But, Bayer came along with their snazzy marketing campaigns, and the successfully wooed over 2 million women in the U.S. (15 million women across the globe).
 The device is a small, flexible T-shaped piece of plastic.
 Bayer admits that it doesn't exactly know how it works, which is almost always a red flag.

-The theory is that the device, which is inserted into the uterus for up to five years, prevents pregnancy by releasing a steady stream of levonorgestrel (a hormone); it may thicken cervical mucus to prevent movement of sperm; and it may thin the lining of the uterus.
-The problem with Mirena, as countless women have discovered, is that the small "flexible" device can puncture the uterus, which could lead to bleeding, inflammation and infection.
+The theory is that the device, which is inserted into the uterus for up to five years, prevents pregnancy by releasing a steady stream of levonorgestrel (a hormone).
+It may thicken cervical mucus to prevent movement of sperm, and it may thin the lining of the uterus.
+The problem with Mirena, as countless women have discovered, is that the small "flexible" device can puncture the uterus, which could lead to bleeding, inflammation, and infection.
 The IUD may need to be surgically removed and, in severe cases, the uterus could be at risk and a hysterectomy required.
 Some women experience Pelvic Inflammatory Disease (PID).

 Long-term consequences can include infertility, ectopic pregnancy, permanent pelvic pain, and abscesses.
 Bayer has a terrible track record with other birth control, like Yaz and Beyaz.
 It's amazing that they continue to put out products that are poorly studied, relying instead of releasing their products to the market to find out what problems could develop.